-We’ve reported on a lot of rumors surrounding the next Apple TV 4K, but it looks like we might actually see it very soon.
-Tech analyst Jon Prosser tweeted the following on May 7: “New Apple TV 4K with A12X – 64GB/128GB ready to ship.
+In May, we reported on the details of a potential Apple TV 4K refresh, with information provided by tech analyst Jon Prosser.
+He tweeted, “New Apple TV 4K with A12X – 64GB/128GB ready to ship.
 Code name: Neptune T1125.
 Another one of those things that could drop any time.”
-This is our first indication that the timing for a new Apple TV 4K is imminent.

-If Prosser is right, it’s a confirmation that Apple’s revamped set-top box will be considerably more powerful than the original Apple TV 4K, which debuted in 2017 and has never received a hardware refresh.
+Assuming that Prosser was right about the specs, when Apple does finally announce the new model, it will be considerably more powerful than the original Apple TV 4K, which debuted in 2017 and has never received a hardware refresh.

 The Apple-designed A12X processor that Prosser references is the brain inside the 2018 iPad Pro, and it’s a powerhouse of a chip.
 A sixth-generation Apple TV with that CPU would be notably faster, with improvements in everything from speech recognition (voice commands) to launching apps.
 The main improvement, however, would be to the games within Apple Arcade, Apple’s subscription gaming service, which was added to the Apple TV in 2019.

-As for the price of this as-yet-unannounced upgrade, news broke in February that Target employees were seeing a new Apple product in their store inventory systems: “Apple TV Gen X,” according to The Verifier.
+As for the price of this as-yet-unannounced upgrade, our biggest clue so far is a story from February that Target employees had seen a new Apple product in their store inventory systems: “Apple TV Gen X,” according to The Verifier.
 That leak priced the product at $180 — the same price as the current 32GB Apple TV 4K.

 Kids Mode might be added via a software upgrade, letting parents select which apps and content kids get to use, as well as set a maximum amount of screen time per session.
 However, it’s unlikely that it will be an exclusive feature of a new set-top box.